Margaret Wilson: Member of Parliament

 After nine years of a National-led Government, including three years of testing coalition arrangements, Labour anticipated forming a government after the 1999 election.
 Wilson's former Auckland University colleague Helen Clark, now leader of the Labour Party, invited Wilson to stand for election on the Labour Party list, with a view to being the Attorney-General should Labour successfully form a new government.
 Wilson agreed and also stood for election in the Tauranga electorate, displacing Labour's expected candidate, union organiser and former Tauranga Labour electorate committee chairman Terry Hughes.
 She placed third behind New Zealand First leader Winston Peters and National candidate Katherine O'Regan in a close race.
 Wilson sought a judicial recount as since New Zealand First won less than five percent of the party vote they would have no seats in parliament in at all if Peters lost the electorate (allowing Labour to govern solely with the Alliance and not needing the Greens).
-Peters criticized the recount as a waste of money.
+Peters criticised the recount as a waste of money.
 The recount resulted in Peters' majority increasing by one vote from 62 to 63.

 As the ninth candidate on the Labour list, Wilson entered Parliament as a list MP and immediately gained election to the Cabinet.
 In addition to being appointed Attorney-General, she was additionally made Minister of Labour, Minister in charge of Treaty of Waitangi Negotiations, and associate minister for justice and state services.
 In the justice portfolio, she had delegated responsibility for constitutional and electoral policy, human rights, privacy and the Māori–Crown relationship.

 Across her portfolios, Wilson had a strong focus on women's equality.
 She established the position of Equal Employment Opportunities commissioner at the Human Rights Commission and progressed reform to matrimonial property law.
 She also oversaw the replacement of the Employment Contracts Act 1991 with the Employment Relations Act 2000 and, as Attorney-General, revived and completed previous governments' attempts to cease using the Privy Council as the New Zealand's court of last resort and establish an independent Supreme Court of New Zealand.

 Wilson remained a list MP after the 2002 election and, over the term, gained a more varied set of portfolios.
 She initially continued as Attorney-General, Minister of Labour, Minister in charge of Treaty of Waitangi Negotiations and Associate Minister of Justice.
 She was Minister for Courts until May 2003, until that role was reassigned to Rick Barker with Wilson as the associate minister.
 In February 2004, Wilson became Minister of Commerce (Paul Swain picked up the labour portfolio) and in November 2004, Wilson became the first Minister for Building Issues.